Multi-tenancy for Cortex Agents

 The following limitations apply to multi-tenancy with Cortex Agents:

-Snowflake provides session variables and row access policies as tools for tenant isolation.
-You are responsible for configuring these correctly, choosing immutable attributes for sensitive policies, and restricting tools that could modify session state.
+Snowflake provides immutable session attributes and row access policies as tools for tenant isolation.
+You are responsible for configuring these correctly to enforce your tenant boundaries.